pantrypoints/sp/content/en/research/diogenes/lives/chapter-08.md

 ---

-<sup>1-2</sup> Antisthenes was:
+<sup>1</sup> Antisthenes was:
 - an Athenian
 - the son of Antisthenes
 - a pupil of Gorgias the rhetorician
  <!-- And he was said not to be a legitimate Athenian; in reference to which he said to some one who was reproaching him with the circumstance, “The mother of the Gods too is a Phrygian;” for he was thought to have had a Thracian mother.
 On which account, as he had borne himself bravely in the battle of Tanagra, he gave occasion to Socrates to say that the son of two Athenians could not have been so brave.
 And he himself, when disparaging the Athenians who gave themselves great airs as having been born out of the earth itself, said that they were not more noble as far as that went than snails and locusts. -->

-II.
-Hermippus says, that he had originally intended in his address at the assembly, on account of the Isthmian games, to attack and also to praise the Athenians, and Thebans, and Lacedæmonians; but that he afterwards abandoned the design, when he saw that there were a great many spectators come from those cities.
+<sup>2</sup> Hermippus says, that he had originally intended in his address at the assembly, on account of the Isthmian games, to attack and also to praise the Athenians, and Thebans, and Lacedæmonians; but that he afterwards abandoned the design, when he saw that there were a great many spectators come from those cities.

 Afterwards, he attached himself to Socrates, and made such progress in philosophy while with him, that he advised all his own pupils to become his fellow pupils in the school of Socrates.

 He lived in the Piræus.
 So he went up 40 furlongs to the city every day, in order to hear Socrates, from whom he learnt the art of enduring, and of being indifferent to external circumstances, and so became the original founder of the Cynic school.

-III.
-He used to argue that labour was a good thing, by adducing the examples of the great Hercules, and of Cyrus, one of which he derived from the Greeks and the other from the barbarians.
+<sup>3</sup>  He used to argue that labour was a good thing, by adducing the examples of the great Hercules, and of Cyrus, one of which he derived from the Greeks and the other from the barbarians.

-IV.
-He was the first person to define discourse, saying:
+<sup>4</sup> He was the first person to define discourse, saying:

 “Discourse is that which shows what anything is or was.”

 He used continually to say, “I would rather go mad than feel pleasure.”

-“One ought to attach one’s self to such women as will thank one for it.”
+“One should attach one’s self to such women as will thank one for it.”

 He said once to a youth from Pontus, who was on the point of coming to him to be his pupil, and was asking him what things he wanted, “You want a new book, and a new pen, and a new tablet;”—meaning a new mind.
 And to a person who asked him from what country he had better marry a wife, he said, “If you marry a handsome woman, she will be common if an ugly woman, she will be a punishment to you.”